-It was clear that public bodies were keen to contribute to EPWP; BUT public bodies were struggling:

-- i.
-Firstly, to implement their infrastructure programmes/ projects - ii.
-Secondly, to design and implement these programmes/ projects more labour intensively - In terms of technical project design and implementation, the evaluation report revealed that: - Many public bodies still find designing projects with labour intensive methods as an aim, a challenge - There are still perceptions that it is costly to implement EPWP - Public bodies find it difficult to integrate and align EPWP with other infrastructure policies and processes - The lack of technical capacity in municipalities to implement infrastructure projects is a serious challenge. - Public bodies indicated they would benefit from additional technical support from Public Works to: - Identify suitable projects for EPWP - Set targets for projects - Develop designs and contract documentation to ensure labour intensive construction - Ensure EPWP mainstreaming: policies and procedures - Provide advice on alternative models on EPWP: large projects /contractor development. - iii.
+- It was clear that public bodies were keen to contribute to EPWP; BUT public bodies were struggling: - i.
+Firstly, to implement their infrastructure programmes/ projects - Secondly, to design and implement these programmes/ projects more labour intensively - In terms of technical project design and implementation, the evaluation report revealed that: - Many public bodies still find designing projects with labour intensive methods as an aim, a challenge - There are still perceptions that it is costly to implement EPWP - Public bodies find it difficult to integrate and align EPWP with other infrastructure policies and processes - The lack of technical capacity in municipalities to implement infrastructure projects is a serious challenge. - Public bodies indicated they would benefit from additional technical support from Public Works to: - Identify suitable projects for EPWP - Set targets for projects - Develop designs and contract documentation to ensure labour intensive construction - Ensure EPWP mainstreaming: policies and procedures - Provide advice on alternative models on EPWP: large projects /contractor development. - iii.
 Thirdly, to report (in the detailed manner required). - Contractors indicated that the reporting requirements of the incentive grant extended the scope of the project in terms of human resource management (providing beneficiary information) - Participating public bodies indicated that: - They require regular and more extensive training on the EPWP reporting system and how to navigate it - particularly given the high staff turnover within public bodies. - There is a lack of adequate staff members to manage reporting (the increased administration) and would require data management support from Public Works. - b.
 In some cases, the incentive was too small to change behaviour.
-And in most other cases, the lack of capacity to, and the difficulties, to design, plan and implement labour intensive construction and maintenance were obstacles to the adoption of labour intensive construction methods.

-c.
-Further Complications experienced included:

-- The integrated incentive was not used to directly motivate project implementers to create more work - The incentive was not built into infrastructure contracts - The incentive did not reach contractors (the bottom end of supply chain) thus, they did not have a reason or sufficient motivation to change delivery methods in favour of manual labour - ii.
-The incentive took quite some time to 'take traction' because public bodies had never experienced a performance-based allocation before: - Public bodies were resistant to the concept from the onset of the incentive - The 'performance bonus' concept was not easily understood - Provincial and municipal treasuries found difficulties in appropriating the incentive, given that it needed to be 'earned' first.
+And in most other cases, the lack of capacity to, and the difficulties, to design, plan and implement labour intensive construction and maintenance were obstacles to the adoption of labour intensive construction methods. - c.
+Further Complications experienced included: - The integrated incentive was not used to directly motivate project implementers to create more work - The incentive was not built into infrastructure contracts - The incentive did not reach contractors (the bottom end of supply chain) thus, they did not have a reason or sufficient motivation to change delivery methods in favour of manual labour - ii.
+The incentive took quite some time to 'take traction' because public bodies had never experienced a performance-based allocation before: - Public bodies were resistant to the concept from the onset of the incentive - The 'performance bonus' concept was not easily understood

-Labour intensity refers to the size of the labour component of a project and is calculated as the percentage of wages against the total project cost.
-For the infrastructure sector
+Labour intensity is as measure of the labour component of a project and is calculated as the percentage of wages against the total project cost.
 For the infrastructure sector in particular, labour intensive projects refers to methods of construction involving a mix of machines and labour, where labour, utilising hand tools and light plant and equipment, is preferred to the use of heavy machines, where technically and economically feasible.